 What to Avoid

-Focus the cover letter on the employer’s needs, not your own.
+Focusing on your own needs instead of the employer’s needs.
 Cover letters are essentially marketing documents, and in writing one you should think of yourself as engaging in a needs-based sales tactic.
 What are the needs of the employer, and how can you fulfill those needs?

-Try to limit your use of the pronoun “I” too much.
+Using the pronoun “I” too much.
 Limiting the use of "I" to four or five instances in the entire cover letter is ideal.
-Your goal is to capture the employer’s serious interest by advertising what it is you can do for them—not by telling them what you yourself “want” from them as a job provider or what you're hoping to get from the experience.
+Your goal is to capture the employer’s serious interest by advertising what it is you can do for them—not by telling them what you want from them as a job provider or what you're hoping to get from the experience.

-Take a look at these communications cover letter examples to get an idea of how to construct a professional letter that will effectively sell your credentials to a hiring manager.
+Take a look at these cover letter examples for communications-related jobs to get an idea of how to construct a professional letter that will effectively sell your credentials to a hiring manager.